47 samurai in Sengakuji temple

-After a 15-minute walk from this station, you will reach the Buddhist temple Sengakuji.
-There is a magical silence on the walls of this temple.
+After a 15-minute walk from Shinagawa station, you will reach the Buddhist temple Sengakuji.
+There is a magical silence on the walls of Sengakuji Temple.
 You will forget all the hassle of the world while sitting on one of the benches nearby.
 The walls of the ancient temple, trees, and the spirit of history will embrace you.

-Sengakuji is not like other temples.
-There are tombs of 47 Samurai in the Akō-rōshi area of the temple.
-The Japanese call the samurai a ronin.
+Sengakuji Temple is not like other Japanese temples.
+There are tombs of 47 samurai in the Ako-roshi area of the temple.
+If you have ever heard about 47 ronin and don't know what is a ronin, the Japanese call samurai a ronin.
 Ronin is the word used to describe a leaderless samurai.
-Probably, you also have seen the ronin in the Hollywood movie starring with Keanu Reeves.
+Probably, you also have seen the 47 ronin in the same-named Hollywood movie starring Keanu Reeves.

-Let's go back 318 years ago.
-We should go to Edo Castle next to the temple.
-The story of Ōishi and his samurai, the love of all the Japanese people, begins in this castle.
-In the Edo castle, Asano, the leader of Ōishi, lost his temper and attacked a nobleman named Kira with a dagger.
-He wounds Kira’s face.
+Let's go back to 318 years ago.
+We should go to Edo Castle next to the Sengakuji Temple.
+The story of Oishi and his Samurai, the love of all the Japanese people, begins in this castle.
+In the Edo castle, Asano, the leader of Oishi, lost his temper and attacked a nobleman named Kira with a dagger.
+He wounds Kira's face.
 Asano's anger was not groundless.
-Kira repeatedly insulted him in front of his men and tried to discredit.
-Asano could restrain himself no longer and wanted to kill Kira who had a higher rank.
+Kira repeatedly insulted him in front of his men and tried to discredit him.
+Asano could restrain himself no longer and wanted to kill Kira, who had a higher rank.
 According to the rules of the shogunate, no one in Edo Castle has the right to draw a sword to a state official.
 So, Asano had to kill himself by seppuku for his deed.
 His lands were confiscated from his family.
 And his 300 samurai were made a ronin.
 Sengakuji people were furious because of all these.
 Everyone condemns Kira.
-According to the Samurai internal code, Asano must be revenged, however, any Samurai who will take revenge will be executed according to the shogunate rules.
+According to the Samurai internal code, Asano must be revenged.
+However, any Samurai who will take revenge will be executed according to the shogunate rules.

-On December 14, 1702, Kira was attacked by ronin at his mansion. Ōishi cut off his head and brought to Sengakuji together with his ronin.
+On December 14, 1702, Kira was attacked by ronin at his mansion.
+Oishi cut off his head and brought it to Sengakuji together with his ronin.
 The Samurai were very happy.
-Asano's revenge was taken and his honour was restored.
-The Samurai could perform their duties again. Ōishi and his people waited a year and six months to eliminate Kira's suspicions so that they could take revenge.
+Asano's revenge was taken, and his honour was restored.
+The Samurai could perform their duties again.
+Oishi and his people waited a year and six months to eliminate Kira's suspicions so that they could take revenge.

-If you visit Tokyo in December, absolutely go to Shinagawa Station.
-Step into the temple which is a 15-minute walk from the station at 8 am in the morning.
+If you travel to Tokyo in December, absolutely go to Shinagawa station.
+Step into the Sengakuji Temple, which is a 15-minute walk from the station at 8 am in morning.
 Sit down on the bench and give your soul a rest.

-Then, buy 47 pieces of “Senko” sticks and burn them on the head of the samurai tombs.
+Then, buy 47 pieces of "Senko" sticks from the Sengakuji temple shop and burn them on the head of the samurai tombs.
 Senko smoke will make you feel weird.
 There is also a single-room museum in the temple.
 There are the armours and letters of Samurai in the room called Akogishi Kinenkan.
 You will have to pay 500 yen to enter the room.

 The festival has a sweet end.
-Visitors of the temple are offered various sweets such as okonomiyaki and takoyaki.
+Visitors of the Sengakuji Temple are offered various sweets such as okonomiyaki and takoyaki.